 When a loved one dies in England or Wales, their bank will need to be notified so that they can freeze their account then ultimately close it and release the funds.
 A legal document called a Grant of Representation may be required before the account can be closed, depending on how much money is in the account.

-A Grant of Probate is not needed for joint bank accounts, as the funds will pass automatically to the surviving person.
+A Grant of Representation is not needed for joint bank accounts, as the funds will pass automatically to the surviving account holder.

 For free practical advice following a bereavement, call 03306069584.
 We can help you with the practical steps, and if you need Probate, provide a no obligation fixed-fee quotation.

 If there is a Will, the Executor of the Will is usually responsible for closing the deceased's bank account.
 If there is not a valid Will or the Executors are unwilling to act, it should be done by the Administrator of the Estate, who is typically the main Beneficiary.
 For details see Executor and Administrator Duties explained.

 Each bank and financial institution will want to see a copy of the Death Certificate and proof that you have the authority to freeze the bank account.
 This can be achieved by taking a copy of the Will to show that you are an Executor.
 Or if there is no Will, you can take evidence that demonstrates your relationship to the deceased.

 Once the bank has been notified of the death, the account will be frozen.
 After this you will need to release the funds.
 The way in which you do this will depend upon how much money is being held.

 A Grant of Representation is a legal document, issued by the Probate Registry, which grants a named person legal authority to wind up a deceased person's affairs.
 This is sometimes required to deal with certain assets in the deceased person's Estate.

 If there's a Will then this document is called a Grant of Probate and if there is not a valid Will, it is called a Grant of Letters of Administration.
 Both of these documents work in essentially the same way.
 If this document is needed, this is generally referred to as needing Probate.